synadia-labs/cross-system-jetstream-migration/README.md

 ### Start publisher

-Begin publishing test data to the local stream.
-Install [Go](https://go.dev/) if it is not installed.
+Start the `publisher` Go micro service, which publishes new orders to the stream.

 ```shell
 ❯ cd demo